LIVE After Dark Party

 Mix yourself a spooky cocktail and join SFDFF live on YouTube for an AFTER DARK party!
 We’ll have music, behind-the-scenes footage, and chats with special guests including Post:Ballet Artistic Director Robert Dekkers and filmmaker Lance Drake, longtime collaborator with the band MUSE.
 After the party ends at 8:30pm, head over to Marquee TV and stream our AFTER DARK shorts program.

-Our annual filmmaker forum featured a roundtable chat with this year’s selected filmmakers as they discussed how their approaches to creating and distributing work has changed in this eventful year.
+Our annual filmmaker forum features a roundtable chat with this year’s selected filmmakers as they discussed how their approaches to creating and distributing work has changed in this eventful year.

 Virtual Red Carpet

 Our hosts Adji Cissoko and Alex Irwin meet up with many of the filmmakers and special guests whose works are featured in the festival.
-Don’t know what films to watch?
 See festival highlights and hear guests from around the world weighing in on their favorite films and artists as they sparkle with Adji and Alex.

 View this special discussion with Uprooted: The Journey of Jazz Dance filmmakers Khadifa Wong, Joan Gill Amorim, Lisa Donmall-Reeve, Matt Simpkins, and Zak Nemorin, moderated by Bay Area filmmaker and journalist Manjula Varghese.
 The story of jazz dance is a complex one as it goes to the very heart of humanity.
 It is a story of triumph over adversity, oppression and privilege as well as a celebration.